epfl-ada/ada-2024-project-trendtrackers/README.md

 ## Organisation

 - Clustering and visualisation of the properties of clusters: Nithujaa, Leonardo, Emma
-- Predictive Model: Antonin, Sathvik
+- Predictive Model and Generative Model: Antonin, Sathvik
 - Story: Emma, Nithujaa, Leonardo, Antonin, Sathvik

 ## Questions for the TA: